adambard/learnxinyminutes-docs/tr-tr/fsharp-tr.html.markdown

          with member this.Dispose() = printfn "%s disposed" name }

     let useAndDisposeResources =
-        use r1 = makeResource "first resource"
+        use r1 = makeResource "birinci resource"
-        printfn "using first resource"
+        printfn "using birinci resource"
         for i in [1..3] do
             let resourceName = sprintf "\tinner resource %d" i use temp = makeResource resourceName
             printfn "\tdo something with %s" resourceName
-        use r2 = makeResource "second resource"
+        use r2 = makeResource "ikinci resource"
-        printfn "using second resource"
+        printfn "using ikinci resource"
         printfn "done."

     // ------- Nesne yönelimli kod -------